-Three great programs for high school students looking for scholarships
+Three great (and unexpected!) programs for high school students looking for scholarships

 The Imagine America Foundation has narrowed in on three program areas that are always in demand, and where scholarship opportunities are abundant … but often overlooked.